paddyw11/find-a-gardener/README.md

 1. Type `pip3 freeze --local > requirements.txt` into the Gitpod terminal to create a requirements.txt file.
 2. Type `echo web: python app.py > Procfile` into the terminal to create a Procfile.
-3. Commit and push the changes to Github.
+3. Commit and push the changes to GitHub.
 4. Create a Heroku Account and log in.
 5. Click 'New' -> 'Create new app'.
 6. Enter a name for your project and select your region.